madstrawberry/zoover-assignment/COMMENTS.md

 For the sort order I assumed for now 'new to old' (desc) which is how the server returns the data.
 I could image in the future the user would be able to reverse the sort order.

+I noticed there are different locales for the reviews.
+For now all reviews are shown regardless of language.

+Due to lack of time I was not able to style the reviews sections.
+Also pagination is still very basic and could be improved.

 ## Improvements

 - The implementation of showing the star rating can be improved a lot by